Junior Basketball Association: Reception

 Shortly after JBA was announced in December 2017, Mike Golic of ESPN was among those who expressed doubts about the league's future.
 The Niagara Gazette considered the league as "ambitious, but not original."
 On the other hand, The Root considered Ball's idea "genius," and Salon believed that the JBA could "force NCAA reform."
 Lonzo Ball, son of the JBA's founder, suggested that he would have preferred the JBA over college basketball had that option been around at the time.
 During the 2018 JBA season, multiple NBA players commented on the league, including CJ McCollum and Metta World Peace.
 In addition, Trae Young of the Atlanta Hawks attended a JBA game in Las Vegas.

 JBA tickets, which cost $99 for courtside seats, $59 for center court, and $40 for above center court, were criticized as "unreasonably expensive" by the USA Today website For the Win.
 The website also labeled JBA ticket sales as "comically abysmal," with over 90 percent of seats still being available less than three weeks before the season opener.
 The New York Post wrote, "In what should come a surprise to no one, LaVar Ball is struggling to find an audience with his newly launched Junior Basketball Association."

 On August 16, 2018, Brandon Phillips, who was cut by the Los Angeles Ballers in the middle of the season to make way for LiAngelo Ball, alleged that he was only paid one-third of his promised salary while having to pay for travel costs.
 He later expressed regret for giving up his college basketball eligibility for a single paycheck of $1,000.

 Although the players were promised the proceeds of 60% of their jersey sales, no retail versions of JBA jerseys were ever produced or put on sale to the public.

+Following the end of the JBA, former Los Angeles Ballers player LaMelo Ball would be the only prospect from the JBA to have ever been drafted into the NBA, being taken as the third overall pick of the 2020 NBA draft (though representing the Illawarra Hawks in Australia following the JBA's collapse) and being selected as an All-Star in 2022.
+Former Los Angeles Ballers player LiAngelo Ball and Houston Ballers player Curtis Hollis would also be the only other players from this league to reach as far as the NBA G League, the official development league of the NBA.
+Former Dallas Ballers player Nyang Wek would also currently be the only player from this league to represent a national team as well, with him representing South Sudan.
+Outside of them, very few players from the JBA would see international play elsewhere, let alone continue their basketball careers following the JBA's collapse.